Uniswap/deploy-v3/README.md

 ## Licensing

-Please note that Uniswap Protocol v3 is under [BUSL license](https://github.com/Uniswap/v3-core#licensing) till 2023-04-01.
+Please note that Uniswap Protocol v3 is under [BUSL license](https://github.com/Uniswap/v3-core#licensing) until 2023-04-01.
 To deploy on a new chain, please follow the Uniswap Governance Process to request a DAO vote to request an exception to the license.

 ## Usage